griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 Response example - be aware that most primitive values in the responses can also be "unknown" instead of null

-With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be a way of specifying decoding "unknown" as null
+With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be an easy way of specifying decoding "unknown" as null using the compiler generated Serializer.
+All the available examples can be seen here https://github.com/Kotlin/kotlinx.serialization/tree/master/guide/example

 ``` json